ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 px4esc-v1 nsh: increase CONFIG_NFILE_DESCRIPTORS from 53 to 54
-message: px4esc-v1 nsh: increase CONFIG_NFILE_DESCRIPTORS from 53 to 54

    Updated to match master
    This is needed when logger is logging to file and ulog streaming gets